-A comprehensive review of respondent's rights is found in Appendix C of this policy.
+A comprehensive review of respondent's rights is found in Appendix C found at the end of this section.

 Advisors for Respondents

 All respondents of interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking are encouraged to contact a person of their choosing to act as an advisor during any of the following processes, including all interviews and appointments with University personnel.